KonstantinDjairo/xpad-8bitdo-dongle-fork/README.md

 This driver includes the latest changes in the upstream linux kernel and additionally carries the following staging changes:

 * support for more compatible devices
+* support for 8bitdo ultimate bluetooth controller, in order to use the 2.4ghz dongle
 * support for xbox360 class controllers, that need initialisation
 * support for xbox one elite paddles
 * xpad360w: power-off by long-pressing the power button